Abdullah-usmaniii/OSC-Project/README.md

 ## What’s here
 - `SRTF.c`: main simulation with input prompts, scheduling loop, stats, and Gantt chart.
 - `SRTF.exe`: prebuilt Windows binary.
-- `Test.c`: small pthread experiment; not part of the simulator.

 ## Requirements
 - Windows with a C compiler that supports `windows.h` (MinGW-w64 or MSVC recommended).